umijs/umi/docs/guide/ssr.md

 Regardless of the server-side framework, Umijs focuses on application **UI layer rendering**, which is not coupled to the server-side framework.

-In order to reduce the server framework access threshold, umi provides [umi-server](https://npmjs.com/package/umi-server) and uses the common Node.js server framework ([Koajs](https://koajs.com), [Express](https://expressjs.com/), [Egg.js](https://eggjs.org/)), for example, give specific access methods.
+In order to reduce the server framework access threshold, Umi provides [umi-server](https://npmjs.com/package/umi-server) and uses the common Node.js server framework ([Koajs](https://koajs.com), [Express](https://expressjs.com/), [Egg.js](https://eggjs.org/)), for example, give specific access methods.

 #### Use http module